You are here

 Monte Viso (3,841m)

 Monte Viso, an immense basalt pyramid situated just over the border in Italy, is the highest point of the southern Alps.
 It is head and shoulders above the neighbouring mountains which are 500m lower.
-Its name, like Vesontio ((Besançon) and Mount Vesuvius, is pre-Roman in origin, and indicates a high point.
+Its name, like Vesontio (Besançon) and Mount Vesuvius, is pre-Roman in origin, and indicates a high point.

 mont Aiguillette (3,287m)

-Le mont Aiguillette (Ristolas)
+Mount Aiguillette (Ristolas)

 Mont Aiguillette is one of the mountains marking the border between France and Italy.
 It is on the edge of the upper Guil valley.
 To climb it you must start from l’Echalp near Ristolas.